Expenditure management and efficiency review

 5. Are there plans in place to redeploy or reassign employees?

-To help avoid potential layoffs, ministries are strongly encouraged to mobilize talent across the organization to meet service needs and focus on critical work.
+Ministries are making every effort to mobilize talent across the organization to meet service needs and focus on critical work.
 This may involve the redeployment of employees through means such as lateral transfers, reassignment to new duties or positions, consolidating job duties and organizational restructuring to help yield efficiencies.
 Provisions regarding lateral transfers outlined in the collective agreements still apply.

 6. Will the BC Public Service offer voluntary exit options or incentives?

-No decisions have been made to engage in layoffs at this time, including voluntary exits.
-Voluntary exits have implications for critical talent and knowledge retention, and associated costs.
-It is possible that voluntary exits may not result in significant savings.
+There are no formal voluntary departure or early retirement incentive programs available currently.
+Voluntary exits have implications for critical talent and knowledge retention and have associated costs.
+Such programs require thoughtful consideration and analysis.
+Our primary objective is to maintain and deliver high quality, critical services to people in B.C.
 The BC Public Service is prioritizing options that give employees paths to stay, as opposed to paths to leave, wherever possible.

 7. How will the BC Public Service ensure a focus on reconciliation, equity, diversity, inclusion and accessibility?

-Tools such as Gender-Based Analysis Plus (GBA+) and Indigenous GBA+, as well as data from the Anti-Racism Data Committee’s research on racial diversity in the public service, help ensure members of equity-deserving groups are neither adversely nor disproportionately impacted by changes throughout the expenditure management and efficiency review.
+Tools such as Gender-Based Analysis Plus (GBA+) and Indigenous GBA+, as well as research on racial diversity in the BC Public Service, help ensure members of equity-deserving groups are neither adversely nor disproportionately impacted by changes throughout the expenditure management and efficiency review.
 To further the work of attracting and retaining talent from under-represented parts of the B.C. workforce, internship programs supporting reconciliation, equity, diversity and inclusion (Indigenous Youth Internship Program, Work-Able, Co-op and Youth Employment programs) are exempt from the current hiring pause.

 8. Are there metrics or progress indicators for the current hiring pause?
 Will these be shared with employees?